tawnysit/CLU_webpage_backend/README.md

 This web application was intitally developed by [Andy Tzanidakis](mailto:atzanida@uw.edu).
 [Tawny Sit](mailto:tsit@caltech.edu) is the current maintainer and has made significant edits to the underlying code (eg. optimizing the efficiency of Fritz API calls, creation of the completeness table, and fine-tuning of sample selection parameters).

-Currently: working on fixing the "All Sources Saved By Month" dropdown menu to accomodate 2022.
+Currently working on fixing the "All Sources Saved By Month" dropdown menu to accomodate 2022.
+Direct links to individual months (eg. `http://127.0.0.1:4000/sources/2021/January`), or even a specific year (eg. `http://127.0.0.1:4000/sources/2021/` for all 2021 sources) are functional but cannot be accessed via the navbar yet.

 Other feature suggestions and bug reports are welcome!